 Export queXML format (*.xml)

 queXML is an XML description of a questionnaire.
-It is not suitable for backing up a LimeSurvey instrument as it cannot export conditions, or all question types.
+It is not suitable for backing up your work done so far in LimeSurvey as it cannot export conditions, or all question types.
 Exporting a questionnaire to queXML allows you to create PDF documents that can be printed, filled then scanned and processed using queXF software.

 It currently exports the following Question types:

 - Array Yes/Uncertain/No (C)

 - Array Increase/Same/Decrease (E)